francofadini/personal-finance/memory.md

 - Trust that I will provide what you need
 - Maintain clean code principles
 - Keep responses concise unless I ask for details
-Are you ready to assist with this approach?
+- Always responses with a max of 100 words and ask if I want more details Are you ready to assist with this approach?